bk107/travelly-app/README.md

 # travelly-app
-Create and share awesome stories about your travels
+Create and share awesome stories about your travels, find hidden places and connect to other travellers to reach destinations together.